Samic8/samdawson.dev/src/articles/test-compound-components.md

 })
 ```

-With controlled components like this one, the component does not handle its own
-internal state, so clicking on an item only runs a callback.
-We have chosen to
-write the tests mostly from the user's point of view and the onChange callback
-assertion from the developer's point of view.

 Testing with developer behaviour means mimicking how developers will use the component.
 With a compound component they will use multiple _part_ components often passing them into a parent _base_ component.

 ```jsx